-At HACSB, communication to and education of our team, participants, residents, landlords and community is critical to the success of our innovative programs.
-Attached are some of our fact sheets, which are summaries about our programs and services.
-These fact sheets and many others are posted online at www.hacsb.com and are also available at our offices.
+At HACSB, communication and education of team, participants, residents, landlords and community is critical to the success of our innovative programs.
+We have attached some of our sample Fact Sheets which are handy reference guides about our MTW programs and services.
+These fact sheets are posted online at www.hacsb.com and are also available at our offices.